demoric102/cinema-tickets/cinema-tickets-javascript/readme.md

 Throws: InvalidSeatReservationException if the seat reservation fails.

 # Instructions on how to use
-This imlementation includes assertion library `chai` and framework `mocha`.
+This imlementation includes assertion library `chai` and testing framework `mocha`.
 There are test cases for objectives, business rules, constraints and assumptions.
 Run the following command to setup and execute tests respectively.

 ```
 git pull https://github.com/demoric102/cinema-tickets.git